(USA, Retired, USMA 1988)

-Doug’s published article, “Improving the Leader Development Experience in Army Units,” describes the critical role mid-level leaders serve in raising the next generation of leaders through deliberate and connected efforts to continuously develop those they lead.
-Key themes include the art of creating meaningful developmental experiences, transformational vs. transactional leadership, cultivating a climate and culture where leader development can flourish, and training/leading at the threshold of failure.
+Doug’s published article, “Improving the Leader Development Experience in Army Units,” describes the pivotal role mid-level leaders play in raising the next generation of leaders through deliberate and connected efforts to continuously develop those they lead.
+Doug’s published article, “I Don’t Know What I’ve Said Until You Tell Me What You’ve Heard,” describes the military’s use of Leader’s Intent, Confirmation Briefs, and Backbriefs to provide clarity to their teams while encouraging feedback and initiative.

 U.S. Army Senior Service College Fellowship; Leadership and National Security Policy; University of Texas